GoogleChromeLabs/quicklink/README.md

 ## Related projects

 * Using [Gatsby](https://gatsbyjs.org)?
 You already get most of this for free baked in.
-It uses `Intersection Observer` to prefetch all of the links that are in view.
+It uses `Intersection Observer` to prefetch all of the links that are in view and provided heavy inspiration for this project.
 * Want a more data-driven approach?
 See [Guess.js](https://guessjs.com).
 It uses analytics and machine-learning to prefetch resources based on how users navigate your site.
 It also has plugins for Webpack and Gatsby.

 ## License